matthew-tfs/mjcb.io/content/blog/00003-windows-nt-351-on-hyper-v.md

 * Remove the Default Network Adapter (not compatible with Windows NT 3.51).
 * Modify the BIOS settings by moving the floppy drive to top of list.
 The proper order should be Floppy, CD-ROM, IDE, Legacy Network Adapter.

-For the Network Adapter you have two options depending on how you intend on using the Server after the installation is completed:
+For the Network Adapter you have two options depending on how you intend on using the server after the installation is completed:

-* If you are setting the Server up as a Domain Controller, **add a Legacy Network Adapter and add it to the virtual network that you intend to use**.
+* If you are setting up the server up as a Domain Controller, **add a Legacy Network Adapter and add it to the virtual network that you intend to use**.
 There is a setting that you will need to change during installation to prevent it from crashing.
-* If you are setting the Server up as a regular Server, **do not add the Legacy Network Adapter**.
+* If you are setting up the server up as a regular server, **do not add the Legacy Network Adapter**.
 You will have to add the adapter after the installation is complete.
-If you are installing the Workstation this also applies.
+If you are installing Windows NT 3.51 Workstation this also applies.

 An additional step that will help with the installation is to enable compatibility for older operating systems on the virtual machine.
 There is nowhere to set this in the Hyper-V Manager, it must be set with PowerShell: